Emma Dent Coad

 Current issues on my radar:

 - Residents in Knightsbridge have expressed their concerns about the proposed pavement widening in Sloane Street, an area already suffering from endless construction projects, over-development, and appalling levels of air pollution.
-Drivers of luxury cars racing around residential streets, increased prostitution and drug-dealing, and road safety on Brompton Road crossings are also of huge concern.
+Drivers of luxury cars racing around residential streets, increased street crime, prostitution and drug-dealing, and road safety on Brompton Road crossings are also of huge concern.
 Meanwhile, shops, cafes and restaurants are struggling, and there is a plan to create a Business Improvement District (BID) which I am happy to support.

 - The demolition of Earl’s Court Exhibition Centre and the now vacant site has had a devastating effect on local business.
 I fully support the Save Earl’s Court campaign to create a development comprising modern exhibition facilities along with housing for low income earners, in an environmentally friendly setting.
 I sponsored a meeting in parliament to support this campaign.